How waste companies can use Google Business Profile to build a national search presence through a framework of local listings.

 Whether we’re talking about residents or businesses, people need waste management services in their local area and the needs of someone in Cumbria are wildly different to those in London.

-The takeaway here is that national coverage for a waste management company is actually a network of local coverage and this is why it’s so important to maintain and expand your presence on Google My Business.
+The takeaway here is that national coverage for a waste management company is actually a network of local coverage and this is why it’s so important to maintain and expand your presence on Google Business Profile.

-Google My Business (GMB) is designed to help people find companies and services in their local area.
-For a business with one physical location, managing a GMB account is relatively straightforward but national brands have to work a little bit harder to make each individual location discoverable to people in their area.
+Google Business Profile is designed to help people find companies and services in their local area.
+For a business with one physical location, managing a Google Business Profile account is relatively straightforward but national brands have to work a little bit harder to make each individual location discoverable to people in their area.

-Before we get into expanding your GMB presence across multiple locations, you’ll need to ensure your Google My Business account is set up and fully optimised for your primary location.
+Before we get into expanding your Google Business Profile presence across multiple locations, you’ll need to ensure your Google Business Profile account is set up and fully optimised for your primary location.

 On the other hand, if your business operates under multiple brands, you can create separate location groups for each brand.